Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 Once your seedlings have reached a height of about 2-3 inches (5 – 7.5cm) you can plant them on.

-For growing peas in pots, you need a big pot or container, at least 12 inches (31cm), that has drainage holes.
-This is important, because otherwise the pot might get water locked and the roots will rot.
+When you grow peas in pots, you need a big pot or container, at least 12 inches (31cm), that has drainage holes.
+This is important, because otherwise the pot might get waterlogged and the roots will rot.
 Peas grow shallow roots, so you don’t need a pot that is too deep.

 General Article Opt-In